kodecocodes/i9t/multitasking/multitasking.markdown

 The **primary app** is the original running app, while the **secondary app** is the newly opened app.
 If you drag the divider further out, the screen will split 50:50 between the apps.
 Drag it all the way to the other side and you're back to single app mode.
 The primary app is backgrounded at this point.

 The final type of multitasking, **Picture in Picture**, or **PIP**, works much like the picture-in-picture function on televisions.
 You can shrink the PIP window of a FaceTime call to one corner of the iPad and continue using other apps while you chat.
-PIP is only really applicable to video playing apps; therefore it won't be covered in this chapter.
+PIP is only really applicable to apps that play video; therefore it won't be covered in this chapter.

 > **Note:** At the time of writing, Split View is **only** available on the iPad Air 2.
 Picture in Picture and Slide Over is available on iPad Air, iPad Air 2, iPad Mini 2, and iPad Mini 3.